Beate Schmittmann, Dean

 The College of Liberal Arts and Sciences is a world-class learning and research community.
 Iowa State’s most academically diverse college, LAS educates students to become global citizens, providing rigorous academic programs in the sciences, humanities and social sciences within a supportive, student-centered learning environment that emphasizes career readiness.
 The college also is home to the Open Option Program that prepares students for any curriculum at the University.

 The primary mission of the college is to promote learning in all its dimensions by providing students with ample opportunities to acquire the requisite knowledge, abilities, and skills to succeed in the world beyond the university.
 Through coursework within the major and in general education, students will develop skills in reasoning, analysis, and communication; achieve an understanding of the intellectual, historical, and artistic foundations of culture; and work to strengthen their abilities to interact with people, cultures, and the environment in an ethical and sensitive manner.
 To achieve these learning goals, the college asks students to acquire depth in learning within disciplines of their own choosing, and to acquire breadth through general education courses and electives.

 Entering the College of Liberal Arts and Sciences

 From High School

-Students entering the college are required to have the minimum high school preparation:
+Students entering the college are expected to have high school preparation including:

 - 4 years of English